Blog

 The first thing you need to do is run the Shopify CLI app creation command, which will prompt a series of questions before creating your checkout UI extension.
 Choose a name for your project and select the Node template library.
 Shopify will set up the dependencies and give you some instructions to follow as next steps.

-Start by running cd <your-app-name>.
+Start by running <inline-code>cd <your-app-name><inline-code.

 Gadget handles a lot of the web and server-side of your project for you.
-Becuase of this, select the Start by adding your first extension option when prompted.
+Because of this, select the Start by adding your first extension option when prompted.
 This will give you an empty template you can add your extensions to.

-Finally, run npm run shopify app generate extension in your terminal to add the checkout extension to your app.
+Finally, run <inline-code>npm run shopify app generate extension<inline-code> in your terminal to add the checkout extension to your app.
 Fill out the terminal survey that comes up, selecting Checkout UI as the extension type.
 This also allows us to quickly create an app in the Shopify Partners dashboard.
 You may also be prompted to select which Shopify Partners account to use.
 Shopify will then ask you which store you want to install your app on.
 You must use a store that has Checkout Extensibility preview enabled in order to create a checkout UI extension.

 Now we can open up VS Code (or your favourite editor!) to take a look at the project.